waggyz/femera-mini-app/README.md

 libraries.

 * BLAS and LAPACK must be installed to use several packages on non-Intel CPUs.
+* MPI: OpenMPI 2.1.1 and 3.1 have been tested. [**FIXME** only Femera 0.2]
 * CMake 3.? is required for several external packages.
-* Pybind11 requires boost 1.56.
-* MPI: OpenMPI 2.1.1 and 3.1 have been tested. [**FIXME** only Femera 0.2]
-* X11
+* X11 is needed for visualization support.

 For Red Hat Enterprise Linux (RHEL) 8, install the following packages.